Roles and permissions in the workspace

 - Shared Spaces: bring more structure to the workspace by creating spaces for different user groups.
 Within these spaces, shared tile groups can be created.

-- Group owners: manage shared tile groups.
-You will have the permission to change contents of that shared group.
+- Shared tile group owner: Manage shared tile groups.
+You will have the permission to change contents of that shared group and determine who has access to the group.